Onemanwolf/How_Session_Minimize_Test_Maintance/How_Session/Test_Minimize_Test_Maintance.md

 - Parameterized our test to test case with one test minimizing maintance
   - [AutoData]
   - [InlineAutoData]
-    Auto Mocked with AutoFixture and Moq
+- Auto Mocked with AutoFixture and Moq
 - Combined Auto Mocking and Auto Data
 - AutoMoqDataAttribute

 ## Home Work

-Now lets take a look at how you refactored and created your test in your code base
+Now lets take a look at how you refactored and created your test in your code base and ask some questions.